 Green tree frogs live throughout the eastern and northern parts of Australia.
 They prefer cool, damp places, but in more arid areas, they will often use human habitation for shelter.
 They can be found around human dwellings in places such as shower blocks, water tanks, and toilets.

 Although they adjust well to human habitation, their natural habitats are in ponds, creeks, and trees.
-These natural habitats, however, are slowly disappearing because houses are being built on land that have been cleared for urbanization.
+These natural habitats, however, are slowly disappearing because houses are being built on land that has been cleared for urbanization.

 Reproduction and Conservation

 The main danger to the green tree frog is the destruction of its habitat through wetland clearance and drainage.
-In addition to this, the frog is also threatened by a type of fungus called "chytrid fungus" which attacks the frog's skin.
+In addition to this, the frog is also threatened by a type of fungus called chytrid fungus, which attacks the frog's skin.